ozwolf-software/java-mongo-migrations/README.md

 This library is designed to allow tracked Mongo schema migrations inside a Java application, creating the ability to write code-based database migrations utilising your own Java driver connection to achieve this.

 This library utilises the [Jongo](http://jongo.org) library for executing migrations against the Mongo database schema, while keeping track of migration state.

+## Project Upgraded

+This project has reached it's EOL and has been upgraded to the new [mongoTrek](https://github.com/ozwolf-software/mongo-trek) project

 ## Dependency